songify-rocks/Songify/docs/releases/beta_update.md

 ---

-## ☁️ Cloud, API & accounts

-- Songify API auth is centralized (JWT in memory, refresh on its own)
-- Cloud save / restore uses the same auth flow, with a clearer **local vs cloud** preview and permission warnings
-- **AccessKey** is gone — everything keys off your UUID + Songify token
-- Linking Spotify / Twitch is shared between the wizard, Settings, and menus

----

-## ⚙️ Settings & tools
+## Settings & tools

-- Settings live **in the sidebar**, not a separate window — same options, cleaner layout
+- Settings live **in the sidebar**, not a separate window, same options, cleaner layout
 - Bot responses are a single catalog (edit, reset, live preview)
 - Blocklist is a two-column page with a Spotify artist picker when a search is ambiguous
 - Create Custom Reward dialog is a modern single-column Fluent window